Medicare Basics

 Our first priority is helping you find the BEST Medicare plans that suits your needs and budget.
 While our office is licensed with most of the Major A-rating insurance carriers in IL, we do not offer every plan in the state of Illinois.
 See list below.
 To see the entire list of carriers in IL, you can visit www.Medicare.gov or call 1-800-Medicare, or your local State Health Insurance Program (SHIP) to get information on all your options.

-For MAPD plans, there are around 51 plans depending on what county you live in.
-Our office is certified to sell 43 out of 51 MAPD plans; CB Health Insurance represents Aetna, BCBS of IL (HCSC), Cigna, Humana, UnitedHealthcare/AARP, and WellCare/Centene.
+For MAPD plans, there are 11 insurance carriers selling plans in the state of IL, and our office is licensed with 6 insurance carriers including Aetna, BCBS of IL (HCSC), Cigna, Humana, UnitedHealthcare/AARP, and WellCare/Centene.
 We do not currently represent Molina Health (1 HMO only in certain counties), Zing (2 HMO plans), Devoted (2 HMO and 1 PPO).
-Clear Spring Health (2 HMO plans).
+Clear Spring Health (2 HMO plans); we are working on getting contracted with Essence health, a new carrier to IL for 2025.